vicompany/Front-end-Guidelines/README.md

 ## General

 * We highly regard Accessibility and Web Standards.
-* We use Progressive Enhancement as much as possible.
+* We use [Progressive Enhancement](https://www.gov.uk/service-manual/technology/using-progressive-enhancement) as much as possible.
 * We support the latest [Evergreen Browsers](#evergreen-browsers) (but often also older browsers, because of the previous points).

 ## JavaScript (ES2015+)

 * Codebase is modular JavaScript ([ES2015+](http://www.ecma-international.org/ecma-262/7.0/)).
 * Vanilla is preferred, but developers are free to choose a framework/library to their liking if it substantially improves product maintainability.
-* NPM modules are preferred over reinvention.
+* Reusable components (NPM modules) are preferred over [reinvention](https://www.freecodecamp.org/news/how-to-stand-on-shoulders-16e8cfbc127b/).
-* Our ES2015+ codebase is transpiled using [Browserify](http://browserify.org) and [Babel](https://babeljs.io) to ES5.
+* Our ES2015+ codebase is transpiled and bundled using [Rollup](https://rollupjs.org/) and [Babel](https://babeljs.io).
 * To improve browser compatibility, use [ponyfills](https://github.com/sindresorhus/ponyfill) or polyfills.
 The former is preferred.
 * Code is linted using [ESLint](http://eslint.org), following the rules defined in [VI Company's config](https://www.npmjs.com/package/eslint-config-vi).